Hybrid work is the future of work.

 A recent Accenture survey of over 9,000 global employees revealed that 83% prefer a hybrid work model.
 However, hybrid work environments come with unique compensation challenges.
 Work from home experts say that unexpected biases in hybrid work environments may exacerbate inequality.

-While regulations and laws like the Civil Rights Act, Americans with Disabilities Act, and the Equal Pay Act may require a pay equity analysis, it’s also crucial to conduct one to cultivate a company culture of fairness and equality for all.
+While regulations and laws like the Civil Rights Act, Americans with Disabilities Act, and the Equal Pay Act may require a pay equity analysis, conducting this analysis is also crucial to building a company culture of fairness and equality for all.

-You also can’t just conduct a pay equity analysis once — you should do so regularly.
-According to Syndio’s 2021 Pay Equity Trends report, 70% of companies analyze pay equity once a year or less, while nearly a third (30%) analyze it quarterly or every six months.
+Importantly, you can’t just conduct a pay equity analysis once — you should do so regularly.
+According to WorldatWork’s 2022 Pay Equity Study, 70% of the organizations surveyed took action on pay equity in 2022, representing a 10% increase from 2019 and a 4% increase from 2021.

 Your compensation philosophy is your north star, serving as your mission and purpose for conducting a pay equity analysis.
 It drives how you compensate new employees as well as existing ones who are eligible for promotion.